Y011D4/SECCON2017/Binary/Powerful_Shell/README.md

 ```

-I wrote a python code which worked the same as 2nd stage:
+I wrote a python code which worked the same as the 2nd stage:

 ```ps
 $text=@"